transmute-industries/vc.transmute.world/README.md

 ## CI/CD

-We use Github actions for CI/CD:
+We use Github actions for CI/CD.
+See https://github.com/transmute-industries/issuer-verifier-vc-api/tree/master/.github/workflows
 - Run lint and tests
 - Deploy to Docker hub
 - Deploy to Google cloud run